-- Versatile engineering technologists with competencies in existing and emerging power production technologies, analytical thinking, problem solving, teamwork, communications, and with the ability, and hands-on experience, to apply these skills to solve existing and emerging problems and to evaluate, maintain, and develop energy conversion systems. - Engineering technologists who recognize the need, and who have the ability, to remain current in their chosen field.
-This will include understanding professional ethics, knowledge of contemporary issues, and the pursuit of lifelong learning.
+A. Versatile engineering technologists with competencies in existing and emerging power production technologies, analytical thinking, problem solving, and with the ability, and hands-on experience, to apply these skills to solve existing and emerging problems.
+(1-2, 4)

+B. Engineering technologists who recognize the need for, and who have the ability to, remain current in their chosen field especially in the areas of teamwork and communications.
+(3, 5)